 Many people often debate on the best way to store their surplus income to benefit them in the future.
 Some of them argue that saving your income in an account is the best way since you can easily access your money in the event of an emergency.
-Others argue that it is best to invest your money to realize profits from it in the long term.
+Others argue that it is best to invest your money to realize profits from it in the long term with an investment plan.

 However, it is essential to note that various factors may affect your savings or investment plan.
 They include the following.

 One of the most significant determinants of whether an individual can save or make investments is the level of per capita GDP.
 Low-income earners often use most of their income to purchase essential commodities.
 On the other hand, high-income earners may purchase luxury goods if they prefer to do so.

 A household with higher income levels does not need to use a higher percentage of their income for consumption, and they can set aside some of it for saving.
 Likewise, if you aim to save or invest your money, a higher percentage of your income must not be spent on basic needs.

 2. Level of Confidence in an Investment Plan

 It is worth noting that investment is riskier than saving.
 That is why it is advisable to invest if you are confident about its economic prospects, future costs, and demand.